Student Awards

 N. Frank Ukadike Award for Excellence in Media Studies

-Arielle Loubier is the recipient of the 2025 N. Frank Ukadike Award for Excellence in Media Studies.
+Rachel Passer is the recipient of the 2026 N. Frank Ukadike Award for Excellence in Media Studies.
 This award is given to students based on the recommendation of the Communication faculty for excellence in Communication and Media Studies.

-Congratulations Arielle!
-We are happy to recognize your exceptional record of excellence both in and out of the classroom, and we wish you the best of luck in your future endeavors.
+Rachel; from the faculty and staff in the School of Liberal Arts, Department of Communication we congratulate you on a job well done and being this year’s recipient of the “N. Frank Ukadike Award for Excellence in Media Studies”.
+We are happy to recognize your exceptional record of excellence both in and out of the classroom, and we wish you the best in all your future endeavors.

 • 2024 Recipient, Margo Lyons